-If you’d like to learn more about using a computer, or want to introduce the internet to a friend or a family member, the UK Online centre community network has a free short course to help get people started using computers and the internet, called Online Basics.
+If you or your friends and family would like to learn more about using a computer or the internet, the UK Online network hosts a free short course called Online Basics.
 You can do the course at home, or at a local UK Online centre.

-8 million people in the UK, mostly the over 65s or those out of work, have never used the internet.
-If you'd like to help someone get started using the internet the Go On Give An Hour website has some great tips.
+According to the Office for National Statistics, 6.7 million people in the UK, mostly the over-65s or those out of work, have never used the internet.
+If you'd like to help someone get starte, the Go On, Give An Hour website has some great tips.

 Want to learn a language?

-There are plenty of places which'll teach you a language for a fee, yet you needn't pay a penny.
-There are a host of completely free websites and online tools which cater for every learning style.
+There are plenty of places which will teach you a language for a fee, yet you needn't pay a penny.
+There's a host of completely free websites and online tools which cater for every language and learning style.

 See the Learn a Language for Free guide for a full rundown of some of the best.